 Talking to my close friends now, many of us lived through depression in high school and didn’t know how bad it was until we left.
 Some of my classmates spent time in mental hospitals.
-For every person who committed suicide, many more attempted.
+For every person who died by suicide, many more attempted.
 And many more struggle with depression and other mental health problems in silence.

 Now, in a strange turn of events, I’m back at home—spending time in my childhood room, regressing to my high school self, revisiting the routes I took growing up, seeing the things that have shaped me and how the world has changed since I last left.
 I’m in therapy for the first time in my life, and I’ve been realizing so many things.
 I’ve been realizing why I am the way I am and why other people are the way they are.
 I’m putting in the hard, messy work to heal and honor my emotions.
 I’m learning more about mental health and wellness—it’s one thing to know it, it’s another to live by it.
 I’m learning to hold space for multiple emotions—to learn to love people and places while still recognizing the hurt.
 Through pain and love, I am learning to be happy.